 European History, Middle Eastern History, Urban History

 Joseph’s research and teaching focus on global and urban history as well as the histories of Europe and the Middle East during the nineteenth and twentieth centuries.
-His first monograph Emotional Cities: Debates on Urban Change in Berlin and Cairo, 1860-1910 is scheduled for publication with Oxford University Press in fall 2017.
+His first monograph Emotional Cities: Debates on Urban Change in Berlin and Cairo, 1860-1910 was published with Oxford University Press in fall 2017.
 In it, he examines the parallel rise of arguments about specifically urban emotions in Berlin and Cairo during the second half of the nineteenth century.
-Joseph’s current research project analyzes the entangled history of West Germany and the “Arab World” in the 1970s.
+Joseph’s current research project analyzes the networks that connected Palestinian groups and the West German radical left between the late 1950s and the early 1980s.
 He is a co-founder and editor of the Global Urban History Blog.

 Winter Semester 2016/17